AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Results and Analysis
 ### Impact of humic acid on flocculation
- In the beginning of the semester, the experiment data of one stage addition experiments didn't align with our expectation and experimental results in the past.
+ Early in the spring semester, the experiment data of one stage addition experiments didn't align with our expectation and experimental results in the past.
 Our expectation was that the floc blanket could be found in our sedimentation tank each time we ran because the minimum coagulant dosage we used at that time was 1.5mg/L, which is enough to reduce the effluent turbidity to 15 or less according to the past research.
 Besides, the ultimate goal of our flocclation and sedimentation system is reducing the water turidity to 5NTU or less, so that the water can be treated by AguaClara filtration system.
 Based on the past research, the AguaClara filtration system can not effectively treat water with 5NTU or higher turbidity.
 In some of our trials, the effluent turbidity was range from 70NTU to 80NTU, which suggested that only the tube flocculator contributed to the particle removal.
 Several possible causes of the failure was raised, and following paragraphs will discuss how we tested them.

  One assumption was that due to the limit time of data acquisition state(detail explaination of ProCoDA set points can be found after the main text), the system did not have enough time to form the floc blanket.
 We extend the duration of data acquisition state, from 3600 seconds to 4800 seconds, and finally it was 8000 seconds.
 According to our observation, dense floc blanket usually formed one hour after the coagulant was added.
 If there was no floc blanket formed within two hours in a trial, it won't form over time.